 Qwest has set forth the applicable state law regarding the definition of a local call and the proper compensation for calls made to the Internet using VNXX schemes, including the Commission’s recent order in Docket No. UT-033035.

 Level 3’s attempts to bill Qwest the ISP Remand Order rate for its VNXX traffic are violations of Washington law.
 The Commission should order Level 3 to cease assigning NPA/NXXs in local calling areas other than the local calling area where its customer’s ISP Server is physically located, and cease charging Qwest for such traffic, and further, should require that Level 3 properly assign telephone numbers based on the actual physical location of its end-user or ISP customer.

+Alternatively, as long as Level 3 continues to route such traffic on a VNXX basis, the Commission should order Level 3 to pay access charges under RCW 80.36.160 for all such traffic exchanged by the parties.
 COUNT 3 Violation of the Change in Law Provisions of the ICA

 Level 3 has sent or will bill Qwest approximately $2,146,480.67 from December 2004 (based on November 2004 MOUs and true ups for previous months) through May 2005, based on the FCC’s Core Forbearance Order decision.
 Of this amount, Qwest believes that approximately $1,373,360.96 is from VNXX traffic.